heated birdbaths

 Even opening the door from our bedroom only a few feet from her nest wasn't a problem.
 She would watch me, but she stayed put.

-As the weeks passed, the babies hatched.
+As the weeks passed, the baby doves hatched.
 I first noticed them on March 24, their little heads peeking up over fluffy little bodies.

 The parents were always on the nest, so they were several days old before I knew the eggs had hatched.

-This gave us the opportunity to get a very good look at our little bird family, which thrilled my young grandsons...and drove my cats nuts.
+This allowed us to get a very good look at our little bird family, which thrilled my young grandsons...and drove my cats nuts.

 What surprised me most was how fast the babies grew.
 They seemed to double their size almost every other day.